Science Exchange, Inc., Purchase Order Terms and Conditions

 1.16."Privacy Shield Principles" means the Privacy Shield Framework Principles (including the Supplemental Principles) contained in Annex II to the European Commission Decision C(2016) 4176 of July 12, 2016 (as may be amended, superseded or replaced).

-1.17 “Quote”shall mean a description of Services and Statement of Work being offered by a Service Provider to a Requester via the Platform.
+1.17 “Quote” shall mean a description of Services and Statement of Work being offered by a Service Provider to a Requester via the Platform.

-1.18 “Records” shall mean any and all records, accounts, files, books, receipts, third party invoices, time sheets, written policies and procedures, test results, records, reports, correspondence and memoranda as they pertain to this Agreement (including, but not limited to records related to standard operating procedures, system validation, time expended, tests performed, and materials procured, as applicable).
+1.18 “Records” shall mean any and all records, accounts, files, books, receipts, third party invoices, time sheets, written policies and procedures, tests, methods, results, records, reports, correspondence and memoranda as they pertain to this Agreement (including, but not limited to records related to standard operating procedures, system validation, time expended, tests performed, and materials procured, as applicable).

-1.19 “Representative(s)”shall mean any agent, subcontractor, consultant or any other third party fulfilling a Party’s obligations hereunder.
+1.19 “Representative(s)” shall mean any agent, subcontractor, consultant or any other third party fulfilling a Party’s obligations hereunder.

 1.20 “Request” shall mean requesting a Quote for Services via Science Exchange’s Platform.